Content marketing image examples are all around us …

 If you’re not, you’re effectively ignoring a fast track that goes straight to the brains of your audience members.

-All images communicate fast, but the kind of images I’m going to cover in this article are what I call “signature branded images.”
+All images communicate fast, but the content marketing image examples I’m going to cover in this article are what I call “signature branded images.”

 You can think about them as “engagement images.”